jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

   , mvpMatrices   :: MVP f
   }
 ```
-The shaders (GPU code) are written in a different language, and we an only compile them manually at runtime.
+The shaders (GPU code) are written in a different language, and we can only compile them manually at runtime.
 From this Haskell record, we then need to:

 1. Reject types that the GPU does not support